Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 Recently, Kadota \& Hiroyuki~\cite{Kadota:2022cij} studied mixed dark matter scenarios consisting of PBHs and self-annihilating WIMPs through their synchrotron radiation at the radio frequency in the presence of galactic magnetic fields.
-This results in bounds on $\fPBH$ in the range $10^{-8}$ -- $10^{-5}$, depending on the WIMP annihilation channel and WIMP mass ($10$ -- $10^{3}$\,\GeV).
-These authors also investigated~\cite{Tashiro:2021xnj} the enhancement of heating and ionisation of the intergalactic medium due to WIMP annihilation, and found that the constraints on the PBH dark matter fraction from CMB observations are comparable or even tighter than those utilising $\gamma$-ray data.
-Using $21$-cm observations and assuming strong Lyman-$\alpha$ coupling, this work finds improved PBH limits for the canonical WIMP annihilation cross-section $\langle \sigma v \rangle = 3 \times 10^{-26}\,{\rm cm}^{3}\,\srm^{-1}$: $\fPBH < 4 \times 10^{-10}$ for $m_{\chi} = 100\,$GeV and $\fPBH < 2 \times 10^{-9}$ for $m_{\chi} = 1\,$TeV. \vs{2mm}
+This results in bounds on $\fPBH$ in the range $10^{-8}$\,\text{--}\,$10^{-5}$, depending on the WIMP annihilation channel and mass ($10$\,\text{--}\,$10^{3}$\,\GeV).
+These authors also investigated~\cite{Tashiro:2021xnj} the enhancement of heating and ionisation of the intergalactic medium due to WIMP annihilation, and found that the constraints on $\fPBH$ from CMB observations are comparable to or even tighter than those utilising $\gamma$-ray data.
+Using $21$-cm observations and assuming strong Lyman-$\alpha$ coupling, they find improved PBH limits for the canonical WIMP annihilation cross-section $\langle \sigma v \rangle = 3 \times 10^{-26}\,{\rm cm}^{3}\,\srm^{-1}$: $\fPBH < 4 \times 10^{-10}$ for $m_{\chi} = 100\,$GeV and $\fPBH < 2 \times 10^{-9}$ for $m_{\chi} = 1\,$TeV.

+Choi {\it et al.}~\cite{GilChoi:2023qrz} have elaborated on a novel way to discriminate PBHs dressed by particle dark matter from PBHs without a halo.
+They show that microlensing abundance constraints on the former are significantly weakened and infer that dressed PBHs could provide all the dark matter in the range $0.1$ to $10^{2}\.\Msun$.
+They also demonstrate that diffractive lensing of chirping GWs from binary mergers can identify lenses consisting of dressed PBHs.